-The project is a simple project that any Community Group in any County in the USA can do to help Kids on Juvenile Probation.
+The project is a simple project that any Christian or Non-Religious, Family Friendly Group in any County in the USA do to help Kids on Juvenile Probation.
 The idea is to have your Organization or Grouping of Organizations adopt a street and then use it to supervise Kids on Juvenile Probation while they pick up the roadside trash with some of your Volunteers and then sign off on 3 hours of community service hours every weekend for their Court Ordered Community Service Hours.
 You can use it as an opportunity to invite the Kids and their Families to be a part of your weekly activities.
 I did the first proto-project with a YoungLife Area in Victorville, CA which first started as a planned Church Partnership with Evergreen Lutheran in Phelan, CA in 2012, and it is something that I began brainstorming when I was a Religion Major at California Lutheran University between 1997-2001.
 After earning my Paralegal Certificate from the University of San Diego in 2014 I decided to launch this project.
 It is not an organization you join, it is a project your Community Group does as a Community Group.

 HOW RUNNING A PROJECT WORKS: AKA WHAT YOU HAVE TO DO TO RUN A PROJECT.
 CLICK HERE TO READ SOME STORIES AND REASONS ABOUT WHY THE 7 ELEMENTS BELOW ARE STATED HOW THEY ARE STATED.

 - Be a Christian or Non-Religious Non-Profit and Family Friendly Group.

 - Adopt a street with your local authority for roadside cleanup.